qixils/minecraft-crowdcontrol/README.md

 viewers on any platform to interact with your game using tips, bits, channel points, charitable donations, and more.
 It can run as a client mod or as a server plugin.

-## Installation
+## Setup

-Please use the new [dynamic setup guide](https://mccc.qixils.dev/setup) to help you install the mod.
+For help installing and using the mod, please see the [setup guide](https://mccc.qixils.dev/setup).